-(i) In June 2018, the Company received regulatory approval for a normal course issuer bid to acquire up to 10.9 million common shares of the Company representing approximately up to 5% of its issued and outstanding common shares at that time.
-The bid is effective on June 21, 2018 and will terminate on June 20, 2019, or on such earlier date as the bid is completed.
-The actual number of common shares purchased under the bid and the timing of any such purchases is at the Company's discretion.
+(ii) In June 2018, the Company received regulatory approval for a normal course issuer bid to acquire up to 10.9 million common shares of the Company representing approximately up to 5% of its issued and outstanding common shares at that time.
+The bid was effective on June 21, 2018 and terminated on June 20, 2019.
+The actual number of common shares purchased under the bid and the timing of any such purchases were at the Company's discretion.
 Purchases under the bid shall not exceed 23,893 common shares per day.
-The Company shall pay the prevailing market price at the time of purchase for all common shares purchased under the bid, and all common shares purchased by the Company will be cancelled.
-From June to December 2018, the Company purchased 438,000 shares for CAD\$20,595 with an average price of CAD\$0.05 per share: the shares were cancelled in 2018.
+The Company paid the prevailing market price at the time of purchase for all common shares purchased under the bid, and all common shares purchased by the Company were cancelled.
+From June to December 2018, the Company purchased 438,000 shares for CAD\$20,595 with an average price of CAD\$0.05 per share; no further shares were purchased in 2019 under its normal course issuer bid.